Ecofactory

 Veolia Ecofactory explained in an infographic

-The Journey to a Veolia Ecofactory
+The Journey to an Ecofactory

 Veolia employees working in a Hubgrade management center